FAQ: Fat Tires & Wheels

 - When comparing tire weights, be sure to match up parameters exactly.
 Some tires of the same model name are offered in two TPI grades which will be different weights.
 For example, several particular models come in either 27 TPI (threads per inch) or 120 TPI.
 The 27 TPI uses fewer internal threads of larger diameter, making the sidewall thicker and more cut-resistant.
 As a result it uses more rubber and is the heavier option.
 The 120TPI has more internal threads of finer diameter, making the sidewall more supple (less rolling resistance at low pressures).
 As a result the wall is thinner and less rubber is used, so the tire is lighter.

 - Keep in mind that even tires of the same brand and model will vary by weight.
-The molding process is such the weight of seemingly identical tires can vary by 5% or more.
+The molding process is such that the weight of identically-labeled tires can vary by 5% or more.

 - Here is a handy listing of actual weights reported by tire owners: Tire Weights for Fat-Bikes